Saboted light armor penetrator: Design and use

 The SLAP design incorporates a polymer sabot, which allows for the use of a tungsten penetrator projectile of a lesser diameter than the original bore.
 By using the casing of a large cartridge with a lightweight projectile, the velocity of the projectile is greatly increased and the sectional density is improved without requiring a (potentially dangerous) increase in chamber pressure.

 SLAP rounds have been designed for use against lightly armored vehicles and aircraft.

 Saboted ammunition should not be used in firearms with muzzle brakes unless the muzzle brake has been specifically designed for such use.
 50 SLAP ammunition is completely interoperable with M2 machine guns with stellite liner.

 Types of SLAP ammunition

 Production

-US SLAP ammunition is produced by the Winchester Cartridge Company and Olin Manufacturing.
+U.S. SLAP ammunition is produced by the Winchester Cartridge Company and Olin Manufacturing.
 The team began production of the ammunition in 1985.
 The sabot that contains the sub-caliber is manufactured by Cytec Industries.